n3mo/massmine/README.md

 git clone https://github.com/n3mo/massmine.git
 ```

-This will create a directory "massmine" in the folder ~/change/to/path/of/your/choice with several files inside.
+This will create a directory "massmine" in the folder ~/change/to/path/of/your/choice with the necessary files inside.

+### Install From Source (Alternative Method To Git)

+As an alternative to git, you can simply download a [zip file](https://github.com/n3mo/massmine/zipball/master) or [tarball](https://github.com/n3mo/massmine/tarball/master) of the source code.
+Extract the compressed file to create a directory "massmine"

+### Completing The Installation

+Once you have installed the source code (using either method from above), you can setup MassMine by running it.

-To finish up, make the massmine script executable, and then run it:
+To begin, make the massmine script executable, and then run it:

 ```sh
 cd ~/change/to/path/of/your/choice/massmine